-- (1) Students with no previous computing science experience should enrol in CMPUT 101, followed by CMPUT 114 and 115.
-Students are strongly encouraged to take CMPUT 272 in Year 1. - (2) Honors students are strongly encouraged to take the Honors version of the MATH courses, beginning in the first year. - (3) Honors students must take CMPUT 495 (Honors Seminar) in Year 3. - (4) Honors students must take ★9 in Group A courses which include CMPUT 304, 340 and 474.
+- (1) There are many routes to the study of Computing Science.
+Students should seek advice from a department advisor or visit our website at www.cs.ualberta. ca/courses.
+CMPUT 272 can be taken in second year.
+Please consult department for advice. - (2) Honors students are strongly encouraged to take the Honors version of the MATH courses, beginning in the first year. - (3) Honors students must take CMPUT 495 (Honors Seminar) in Year 3. - (4) Honors students must take ★9 in Group A courses which include CMPUT 304, 340 and 474.
 A complete list of Group A courses to be offered in a given year is available from the department. - (5) Honors students must take ★3 in Group B project courses which include CMPUT 400, 401, 410, 412, 414, 415, 422, and 466.
 The department may approve variations in the above requirement on application.
-CMPUT 400 satisfies the project requirement, but cannot be used as ★3 in CMPUT at the 300-level or higher or as a Science option.

-(6) Some higher level CMPUT courses may require specific MATH courses as prerequisites.
-These prerequisites should be taken for the MATH or STAT option.
-(7) ★6 of the total ★18 in approved options cannot be MATH/STAT/CMPUT.
+CMPUT 400 satisfies the project requirement, but cannot be used as ★3 in CMPUT at the 300-level or higher or as a Science option. - (6) Some higher level CMPUT courses may require specific MATH courses as prerequisites.
+These prerequisites should be taken for the MATH or STAT option. - (7) ★6 of the total ★18 in approved options cannot be MATH/STAT/CMPUT.

-183.6.2 Specialization in Computing Science
+193.6.2 Specialization in Computing Science